 The Treasurer's page on the website provides more information about PI revenues and the limitations on what they can and cannot fund.

-The seller received the land in receivership for $2.25 million in March 2024, while the Franklin County Auditor’s 2023 appraised value is $10.18 million.
+The seller received the land in a private sale for $2.25 million in March 2024, while the Franklin County Auditor’s 2023 appraised value is $10.18 million.
 Finding this much land this close to Bexley, and at this price, was not something we could ignore.

 Do the schools have the money to develop the Cassady Avenue land?